hosgha/DesignPatterns/CreationalPatterns/Factory/Documentation/README.md

 ﻿#Design Pattern
 ##Factory Pattern

-A a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to decide which class to instantiate.
+A creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to decide which class to instantiate.

 Implementation
 We're going to create a Shape interface and concrete classes implementing the Shape interface.
 A factory class ShapeFactory is defined as a next step.